saezlab/pypath/README.rst

 :documentation: http://saezlab.github.io/pypath
 :issues: https://github.com/saezlab/pypath/issues
 :contact: omnipathdb@gmail.com
+:developers: ``pypath`` is developed in the Saez Lab (http://saezlab.org) by Olga Ivanova, Nicolàs Palacio and Dénes Türei; the R package and the Cytoscape app are developed and maintained by Francesco Ceccarelli, Attila Gábor, Alberto Valdeolivas and Nicolàs Palacio.

 **pypath** is a Python module for processing molecular biology data resources, combining them into databases and providing a versatile interface in Python